mobiusml/aana_sdk/docs/pages/model_hub/asr.md

 [WhisperDeployment](./../../reference/deployments.md#aana.deployments.whisper_deployment.WhisperDeployment) allows you to transcribe or translate audio with Whisper models.
 The deployment is based on the [faster-whisper](https://github.com/SYSTRAN/faster-whisper) library.

+!!!
+Tip
+    To use Whisper deployment, install required libraris with `pip install mobius-faster-whisper` or include extra dependencies using `pip install aana[asr]`.

 [WhisperConfig](./../../reference/deployments.md#aana.deployments.whisper_deployment.WhisperConfig) is used to configure the Whisper deployment.

 ::: aana.deployments.whisper_deployment.WhisperConfig